Hiking and mountain trails, continuous path, little to moderately steep (T1-T2). Some surefootedness required.

 approx. 15.30 p.m.
 Andermatt train station

 The offer takes into account the current Covid-19 regulations of the FOPH.
+Please note the protection concept.

 The e-bike route on the last day is easy to ride.
-The ride takes about 1 h and leads low-traffic paved as well as gravel roads.
+The ride takes about 1 h and leads over low-traffic paved as well as gravel roads.
 Alternatively, the ride can be done by post bus or bike shuttle bus.

 Tag 1 The Furka-Oberalpbahn takes you in a short ride to the Oberalp Pass.
 The hike starts on the cantonal border of Uri and Graubünden.
 The view towards the east into the gentle landscape of the Surselva is impressive.
 Then the path leads towards the south into the Maighels valley and zigzags up over a steep step.
 Hidden behind a rock barrier lies the crystal clear Lai da Tuma, which also marks the source of the Rhine.
 Past Lai Urlaun and Lai Carin you reach the Maighels pass.
 Back in the canton of Uri you descend to Vermigelboden and into the Unteralp valley.
 Here, the taxi is already waiting for you and takes you back to the hotel in Andermatt.
 (Walking time: 4.5 h, distance: 13 km, ascent/descent: 750/800 meters).